NIH-CARD/CARDlongread_NABEC_HBCC_QTL_manuscript/README.md

 **Last Updated**: December 2024

-**Quick Description**: Assesing the impact of SNV and SV on gene expression and in the human brain using longread-seqeuncing data.
+**Quick Description**: Evaluating the impact of SNVs and SVs on gene expression and methylation in the human brain using long-read sequencing data.

 **Link to Manuscript:**